 Gender equality has sparked social and political movements throughout the world.
-While these social movements for equality are not new, the use of social media to fuel them is.
+While these social movements for equality are not new, social media is used to fuel them.
 Because users can spread information rapidly and to a broad, global audience, advocates for equal rights and feminism utilise social media as a forum to raise awareness of continuing concerns and encourage change.

 The #MeToo movement spread virally as the hashtag on social media platforms brought attention to the pervasive issue of sexual assault and harassment among women.
 Focused on the outcomes of this movement, a new project arose, focused on the non-networked, the unliked, never shared, and uncommented.